Supova/Speaker-Recognition-System/README.md

 <br><i> Figure 12: Matching </i>
 </p>

 ## Acknowledgements:
 We would like to thank Professor Z. Ding and S. Zhang for their support and explanations for the project.
 We would also like to acknowledge the help received from our classmates.

+We have referenced multiple papers on MFCC and VQ for further understanding.

 ###### Remarks:
 The computational time and space complexity of our code can be improved by combining functions and processes.
 By using an user-defined STFT function, the preprocessing can effectively be done after the framing within this step.
 More efficient algorithms for silence and noise removal can be implemented for flexibility of the system.